 The D2L web site is also the preferred means of communication between faculty and students, therefore students should login to the course D2L web site on a regular basis.
 Course announcements will be periodically posted to the D2L course site.
 Questions and comments about course content may also be handled through D2L.
-You should configure your D2L preferences for email forwarding, since e-mail posted through D2L may only be accessible from within the D2L system and may not be auto forwarded to your @msu.edu addresses.
+You should configure your D2L preferences for email forwarding, since e-mail posted through D2L may only be accessible from within the D2L system and may not be auto forwarded to your preferred email account without setting up autoforwarding.
 For this reason, communication with specific faculty members about individual matters, scheduling an appointment, etc., should be directed to the faculty member's @msu.edu address, not via D2L.
-E-mail about missed exams, course grades, and other course issues should be sent to the Course Coordinator, Dr. Miksicek (miksicek@msu.edu).
+E-mail about missed exams, course grades, and other course issues should be sent directly to the Course Coordinator, Dr. Miksicek (miksicek@msu.edu).